goisborges/MortoSweepstakesASP/README.md

 by Marcos de Gois Borges.

 Project created for my ASP.NET classes at Georgian College, Barrie (ON), Canada.
 Computer Programming program.
+Thanks Professor Rich Freeman for sharing your knowledge in such a great manner.

 Using:  Microsoft Visual Studio 2019 Enterprise and Community Editions.
         Azure server and MSSQL database.